Grant Fund Academic Forum

 - Company level: traditionally, students visit interesting companies as well as social and political institutions (e.g. parliament).

-- Cultural level: visits to museums, social, and cultural institutions.
+- Cultural level: understanding of different (business) cultures and visits to sites, museums, social, and cultural institutions.

 2.1 Quality requirements study trip

-Applicants substantiate the choice of their destination with an explanation of the destination’s special cultural characteristics, for example on the basis of classifications from standard literature (think about Hofstede’s cultural dimensions, for example).
+Applicants substantiate the choice of their destination with an explanation of the destination’s special cultural characteristics based on Human Values surveys.
+This may be achieved by models provided by Academic Forum.
 The application further shows due dedication aimed at gaining insight on how specific cultural characteristics of the country to be visited have an influence on a company-level and on the organization of societal and political institutions.

 The following actions are recommended to make the content of the trip a success: